anchat1990/gitpitch/PITCHME.md

 ![head-ref](assets/image/head-ref.jpeg)

 Note:
 branched from master.
 HEAD ref points to active branch.
+Now armed with this knowledge of gits storage and branches lets take a look at rebase and merge and how they work

 ---

 ## Rebase & Merge

 Note:
-now armed with this knowledge lets take a look at rebase and merge and how they work
+Lets find out how to use rebase and merge - what to do, what not to do

 ---?image=assets/image/git-push-force.jpg&size=auto 90%